 Our Marketing Recruiter’s advice is to offer flexibility in all its forms to win over in-demand digital job seekers, and to remember that these candidates are being courted by multiple employers.
 This makes the candidate experience during the hiring process particularly important as it might indicate to the job seeker what it’s like to work for the company.

-Every touch is important with digital marketing candidates, including the initial point of contact when you’re reaching out to them, scheduling interviews, clarifying the opportunity, and sharing what they can expect from the workplace.
+Every touchpoint is important with digital marketing candidates, including the initial point of contact when you’re reaching out to them, scheduling interviews, clarifying the opportunity, and sharing what they can expect from the workplace.
 Authenticity and transparency are required and highly valued.

 Get detailed advice about marketing recruiting and winning over coveted digital professionals here.